uio-bmi/immuneML/docs/source/quickstart/simulation_quickstart.rst

 We need to define the YAML file describing the simulation parameters.

 - First, we define the immune signals 1 and 2 in the **definitions** section..
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.
 - Second, we define the number of TRBs per each signal in the **simulations** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.
 - Finally, we define technical parameters of the simulation in the **instructions** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.

 Here is the complete YAML specification for the simulation: